 Every week, students have an opportunity to converse in German with faculty members and students at “Kaffeestunde,” the department’s informal coffee hour.
-At regular department colloquia, there are talks by German graduate students and faculty members and faculty from other departments.
-You also may decide to join the undergraduate German Society, which organizes events such as movie nights, German breakfasts, field trips to German restaurants and heritage sites, game nights, a soccer tournament, and an end-of-semester party.
+You also may decide to join the undergraduate German Society, which organizes events such as movie nights, field trips to German restaurants and heritage sites, German breakfasts, game nights, a soccer tournament, and an end-of-semester party.

-The Global Mosaic Living-Learning Community and the Spoken Here Living-Learning Community in the UI residence halls welcomes American and international students.
+The Global Mosaic and Spoken Here Living-Learning Communities in the UI residence halls welcome American and international students.
 Residents broaden their knowledge of international issues, languages, and cultures while living in a close-knit group.
 Activities include celebrating international holidays, attending performances and film screenings, conversing with international visitors, and learning about work and study in other countries.